 The Nurata Natural Reserve is located in the middle section of the Nuratau Mountain Range.
 The reserve occupies the area of 17,752 ha.
 The Reserve was founded in 1975 to conserve the population of a rare endemic subspecies of Severtsov’s urial included in the Red Book of IUCN and the Red Book of Uzbekistan as well as to preserve the genetic variety of the walnut and other cultivated types of fruit, as the territory of the Nurata Reserve was recognized as one of the centres of plant cultivation in Central Asia.
 The area of the reserve includes about ten watercourses of different sizes carrying clean and transparent waters north towards Lake Aydar and at the lower slopes there are several small villages next to the rivers.

 Most of the rivers and streams running from the Nuratau Mountains are seasonal, and just few ones running from the southwestern slopes of the range are big enough to reach the Akdarya, one of the Zeravshan’s branches.

-The central part of the Nuratau Range features numerous springs active only in spring.
-The flora in the reserve has formed due to the transitional condition of the region positioning within the Pamir-Alay and Tien Shan mountain systems and the desert plains of Turan which includes plant species featuring both of mountain and desert regions, as well as a lot of endemic species and relicts.
-The plant world of the Nuratau Range includes of more than 814 species of vascular plants, which belong in 78 families.
+The central part of the Nuratau Range features numerous springs that are active only during spring.
+The flora in the reserve has formed due to the transitional condition of the region positioned within the Pamir-Alay and Tien Shan mountain systems and the desert plains of Turan which includes plant species featuring both of mountain and desert regions, as well as a lot of endemic species and relicts.
+The plant world of the Nuratau Range consists of more than 814 species of vascular plants, which belong in 78 families.

 Nuratau-Kyzylkum Biosphere Reserve